cavo789/blog/blog/2024/07/16/makefile_tips/index.md

 	echo "Hello World"
 ```

-However it is possible to adapt this behaviour using `.RECIPEPREFIX`:
+However it is possible to adapt this behavior using `.RECIPEPREFIX`:

 ```makefile
 .RECIPEPREFIX = >